specdown/specdown/index.md

 Invoke-WebRequest -Uri "https://github.com/specdown/specdown/releases/latest/download/specdown-x86_64-pc-windows-msvc.exe" -OutFile "specdown.exe"
 ```

-## Project Status

-This project is currently **pre-1.0** release.
-It is usable but likely to change before the 1.0 release.

 ## How does it work?

 The markdown for the example at the beginning of this document looks like this.